 In addition, if the mower deck is damaged, incorrectly aligned, or improperly adjusted, you will experience step cutting.

-Measure the mower blade from the tip up to the surface; if they are not equal or you notice some bent blades, you will need to correct them.
+Measure the mower blade from the tip up to the surface; if they are not equal or you notice some bent blades, correct them.

 Fixes